 The presented methods are well-able to expose differences in maps produced by different DSM mapping methods, and between these and traditional soil survey.
 There are also well-documented differences between maps based produced by traditional survey methods.
-For example, Bie and Beckett (1973) compared four independent surveys of a 19 km2 area in Cyprus, and found that the maps differed considerably in their map unit purity and their proportions of interclass and intraclass variability.
-Thus the use of the NRCS products as reference should be seen as a basis for comparison with DSM products, not as the "truth".
-However, it is the best available representation the of soil landscape at the given design scale and legend.
+For example, Bie and Beckett (1973) compared four independent surveys of a 19 km area in Cyprus, and found that the maps differed considerably in their map unit purity and their proportions of interclass and intraclass variability.
+Thus the use of the NRCS products as reference should be seen as a basis for comparison with DSM products, not as the evaluated for the class pattern.

-Our methods for comparing maps have two limitations due to the decision that they be applicable, using the supplied computer code, to any area within the USA.
-The first is the use of histogram equalization for the class maps which are then evaluated for the class pattern.
 For specific areas and properties it would be preferable to use established class limits relevant for land use, for example limits from soil survey interpretation tables.
 The second is the choice of the exponential model for automatic variogram fitting, as well as the somewhat arbitrary choice of empirical variogram cutoff and bin width.
 For each area, property and depth interval variograms could be computed and fit according to the analysts' prior knowledge.

+Our methods for comparing maps have two limitations due to the decision that they be applicable, using the supplied computer code, to any area within the USA.
+The first is the use of histogram equalization for the class maps which are then

+"truth".
+However, it is the best available representation the of soil landscape at the given design scale and legend.

 A variety of metrics to compare DSM products among themselves and to the reference map are proposed in this paper.
-This raises several questions about their utility and possible redundancy.
+640 This raises several questions about their utility and possible redundancy.
 Since we only consider one example case here, our conclusions are tentative.
 Comparing the results here with those in the companion case studies report, we know that these are context-dependent, and no general conclusions can be drawn.
 All the metrics provide useful information based on different summaries of the maps, so none are redundant.